 The USD bonds due in 2023 contains certain covenants relating to limitation on indebtedness.
 All bonds carry restriction on incurrence of any lien on its assets other than as permitted under the agreement, unless the bonds and guarantee are ranked pari- pasu with such indebtedness.
 The limitation on indebtedness covenant on the USD bonds due in 2023 is suspended as the agreed criteria for such covenants to be in force, has not been met.
 The debt covenants remained suspended as of the date of the approval of the financial statements.

 These bonds along with the Euro bonds due in 2021 and the USD bonds due in 2024 are guaranteed by the Company.
-Such guarantee is considered an integral part of the bonds and therefore accounted for as part of the same unit of account.
+Such guarantee is considered an integral part of the bonds and therefore accounted

 19 Other financial liabilities